 One thing is for sure, there’s little chance of pre-clinical drugs achieving clinical success if pre-clinical models lack human predictivity, unless blessed by a very lucky dose of serendipity.
 Going back to our NASH example, does this mean that we should give up on R&D efforts, or is there simply an important weapon missing in the arsenal?
 Can Organ-on-a-chip help to plug the gaps to avoid quite such a muddle of models?

-Our advanced in vitro model of NASH disease is cultured using the PhysioMimix™ OOC.
+Our advanced in vitro model of NASH disease is cultured using the PhysioMimix® OOC.
 It utilises our proprietary liver-on-a-chip technology to provide long term (>1 month) in vitro cultures of primary human hepatocytes, stellate and Kupffer cells in 3D microtissue structures that capture key NAFLD/NASH stages: intracellular fat accumulation, inflammation and fibrosis.
-It enables the precise mechanistic effects of compounds to be teased out, and for models to be easily manipulated to suit research needs9.
-Co-authored research, led by the University of Cambridge last year10, illustrates the direct translation between this NASH model, human clinical studies and in vivo mouse models.
+The model enables the precise mechanistic effects of compounds to be teased out, and for models to be easily manipulated to suit research needs9.
+Co-authored research, led by the University of Cambridge in 202010, illustrates the direct translation between this NASH model, human clinical studies and in vivo mouse models.
 Their research demonstrates that this NASH model delivers more human-relevant data than standard in vitro liver tissue studies, plus it represents a quicker and cheaper option to study NASH pathophysiology than long and expensive animal models, whilst providing similar results.
 Data generated using this NASH model helped to elucidate the complex cellular mechanisms that cause liver fibrosis, identifying a novel pathway that regulates the underlying mechanism of NASH, and potentially a new therapeutic target.
 The results speak for themselves, OOC is most certainly a tool available today to help reduce, refine, and complement existing tests.
 Where mice capture the complexity of a full organism, OOC models demonstrate how a disease mechanism, or the effects of a drug will differ in a human setting.
 The combination of the two gives a much stronger and broader insight that aids translational research and, hopefully, paves the way for a successful (NASH) therapeutic to make it to market.
-But, as these advanced in vitro models continue to increase in sophistication from individual OOC models that operate in isolation into multi-organ models that start to represent systemic functions and beyond towards a human body-on-a-chip, the future vision is more firmly focussed on helping to reducing and replacing our reliance on animal models where improved performance is proven.
+But, as these advanced in vitro models continue to increase in sophistication from individual OOC models that operate in isolation into multi-organ models that start to represent systemic functions and beyond towards a human body-on-a-chip, the future vision is more firmly focussed on reducing and replacing our reliance on animal models where improved performance is proven.

 Senior Scientist, CN Bio